A Persuasive Speech

 One of the strongest arguments for Pro-Life, for me, comes in trying to answer this question: When does someone get Human Rights?

 I know that the Bill of Rights states that we are born with them, but, in practicality we do not limit Human Rights to birth.
-We do surgery on fetuses in situations where there is a serious medical condition that can be cured while the child is inside the womb.- 39 week abortions are not legal.
-Nor are 38… We do, in practice, give fetuses rights at some point.
+We do surgery on fetuses in situations where there is a serious medical condition that can be cured while the child is inside the womb.
+Except in the state of New York, 39 week abortions are not legal.
+Nor are 38… Most of us, in practice, give fetuses rights at some point.
 But, at which point?

 I am personally uncomfortable with the idea that the point at which someone gets Human Rights is a moving target.
 For example, viability is technically 28 weeks, but babies have been able to survive outside the womb, with medical intervention as early as 22 weeks (2-4 weeks before the legal limit for abortion, depending on the state).
 Do we determine when Human Rights are endowed based upon the medical capabilities of the hospital the birth takes place at?
 Do we determine when Human Rights are endowed based on whether or not the baby is desired?
 For some reason, neither of those sit right.
 They’re subjective.
 And I hope those reading this are able to sit with those questions for a moment and ponder them within their own minds.
 They are weighty questions, and not to be taken lightly.
 I conclude that I would rather err on the side of bestowing Human Rights upon a person sooner rather than later, and objectively rather than basing it on any subjective means.